microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/examples/New-MgChatMember.md

 This example shows how to use the New-MgChatMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

-### Example 5: Add an in-tenant guest user to a chat, sharing no chat history
+### Example 5: Add an in-tenant guest to a chat, sharing no chat history

 ```powershellImport-Module Microsoft.Graph.Teams